ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 MAM in children >6 months
 +++++++++++++++++++++++++

-:underline:`5.
-Classify MAM in children`
+:underline:`Classify MAM in children`

 * WHZ ≥ -3 to <-2 z scores AND
   * No bilateral pitting oedema
   * No medical complications
   * Clinically well and alert

-:underline:`Treatment of children with MAM`
+Treatment of children with MAM

 Admit in TSFP (preferably with RUSF) and counsel on appropriate IYCF practices.